VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

   # It can contain arbitrary Prometheus series selector
   # according to https://docs.victoriametrics.com/keyConcepts.html#filtering .
   # If match isn't set, then all the incoming samples are aggregated.
+  #
+  # match also can contain a list of series selectors.
+Then the incoming samples are aggregated
+  # if they match at least a single series selector.
+  #
 - match: 'http_request_duration_seconds_bucket{env=~"prod|staging"}'

   # interval is the interval for the aggregation.
   # The aggregated stats is sent to remote storage once per interval.
+  #
   interval: 1m

   # staleness_interval defines an interval after which the series state will be reset if no samples have been sent during it.